 On this course, you will learn the basic counselling skills, such as how to accurately reflect back what the person is saying, summarising, and asking open-ended questions, but you will also understand and practice the skill of active listening.
 This is where you learn to be with the person, and yet at the same time are able to step back, rather than simply responding as you normally would.
-This involves what is sometimes called the core conditions.
+This involves what are sometimes called the 'core conditions'.
 Here you will develop the ability to be with the person without introducing your own agenda, to accept on their terms what they are saying, and at the same time to be genuine yourself.

-Each session will be made up of three parts - theory, practice and self-development, a structure which reflects a central idea in counselling that you need to understand the concepts, develop your counselling skills, and to become more self-aware.
+Each session will be made up of three parts - theory, practice, and self-development, a structure which reflects a central idea in counselling that you need to understand the concepts, develop your counselling skills, and to become more self-aware.

 You can apply via our website or join us at one of our free open days to find out more.